documatt/restructuredtext-reference/source/inline-elements.rst

 Inline elements
 ################################################################################

-Document part elements constitute overall organization of the document.
-For example, headings make up sections, topic and sidebar.
+Inline elements are part of the line of a text.
+They occupy only the space they need and they only may been seen inside parent :doc:`body element </body-elements>` like paragraph, bullet list, table, etc.

 Inline elements include: